Get Confidential Help 24/7

 The Purpose of Detox – What to Expect from Our Florida Medical Detox Program

 The purpose of Beach House’s drug and alcohol detox program is to provide clients with a safe, comfortable and complete withdrawal that will help clients transition to the next level of treatment— all within the peace, privacy and convenience of our self-contained, five-acre campus.
 Our brand-new, state-of-the-art Florida detox center is situated near miles of scenic beach preserve in the beautiful town of Juno Beach.
+We have made your health and safety our top priority during the COVID-19 outbreak.
+Our team has put CDC and WHO procedures in place to protect our clients from the spread of coronavirus.
 Beach House is also conveniently located near three major airports (Palm Beach International, Fort Lauderdale-Hollywood International, and Miami International), close to leading area hospitals (Jupiter, JFK, and Palm Beach Gardens Medical Center), and enjoys easy access to one of the nation’s leading recovery hubs (Palm Beach County).

 Learn more about our facility.